wavefrontHQ/docs/pages/doc/query_language_hw_function.md

 ---
-title: The hw() (Holt Winters) Function
+title: The hw() Predictive Function
 keywords: query language
 tags: [query language]
 sidebar: doc_sidebar
 permalink: query_language_hw_function.html
 summary: Learn how to use the hw() function, and where it is useful.
 ---
 Wavefront includes an implementation of the Holt-Winters algorithm, which supports prediction based on existing data.
 It's especially useful if your data are highly seasonal.
-The implementation includes parameters to specify history length, season length, and sample rate.
-You can use the `alfa`, `beta`, and `gamma` parameters to fine-tune how aggressive the smoothing is.
+Our implementation includes parameters to specify history length, season length, and sample rate.
+The `alpha`, `beta`, and `gamma` parameters let you fine-tune how aggressive the smoothing is.
 See [Exponential Smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing) and other internet resources for info about the algorithm.

 See [Expanding Wavefront Predictive Analytics - See the Future with Holt-Winters Algorithm](https://www.wavefront.com/holtwinters-predictive-algorithm/) for in-depth discussion of an example.